+- Health & Physical Education

-Prerequisites: A selection process will be undertaken prior to subject selections opening.
+- A selection process will be undertaken prior to subject selections opening.
 Swimming ability, behaviour and attendance will be reviewed during this process.
 Successful students will be notified and the subject will be pre-selected for them.

+- \$ \$150

-This course will allow students the opportunity to participate in a variety of adventurous challenges including surfing and body boarding, hiking, climbing and abseiling, mountain biking, kayaking and canoeing, recreational fishing, snorkelling and group games.
-Along the way students will learn the necessary skills required when camping, such as camp cooking, erecting tents and simple navigation.
+Year 9 Outdoor Pursuits allows students the opportunity to participate in a variety of adventurous challenges including surfing and body boarding, hiking, climbing and abseiling, mountain biking, kayaking and canoeing, recreational fishing, snorkelling and group games.
+Throughout the year, students will learn the necessary skills required when camping, such as camp cooking, erecting tents and simple navigation.